 Two LovesI've set this blog up to indulge in two loves I have in life, military history and writing.
 I'm not a professional historian (but I am a professional writer and author).
 I do have some experience in the military, starting my adult life after college as a Naval Intelligence Officer, so I feel I can justify at least some of my opinions.
 I'll also try to be good and cite greater authorities than me (and link you to retailers of their books as a courtesy plug).

-Each post I will put up at least one map that I've made of a battle in history, with detailed orders of battle, terrain, geographical features and my own analysis and smart remarks about the battle.
+Each post will include at least one map that I've made of a battle in history, also with detailed orders of battle, terrain, geographical features and my own analysis and smart remarks about the battle.
 Each will also come with some suggestions for wargaming the battle.
-It's an activity which I find is quite interesting in experimenting with "what ifs" and theories of what went wrong, or if certain factors really made the difference; a kind of laboratory experiment.
+It's an activity which I find is quite interesting in experimenting with "what ifs" and theories of what went wrong, or if certain factors really made the difference.
+It's a kind of laboratory experiment.

 Mostly these battles will cover the 18th century, the Napoleonic period, and the American Civil War (though I may throw in other periods from time to time).
 Obviously this site is intended for a very arcane class of enthusiasts.
 And I hope someone finds them useful.
 But if no one finds any use for the collection, that's fine, too.
 I'm mostly doing it to please myself.
 And part of what pleases me is to share my interest with others.

 At any rate, welcome.
 And enjoy.